AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

  * will need to build our own configuration interface to e.g. have user choose histogram limits, cuts etc.

 ## Next Steps
+* For ROOT macro
   * Make histograms with time cuts
   * Add a simple configuration interface?
 * For compiled program:
   * make argument parsing safer
+  * make configuration file an input argument

 ## Other notes